How to Measure Roofs with Parapet Walls

 Accounting for Roof Penetrations

 When dealing with parapet walls, the extra material needed to cover the vertical surface of the inside face of the parapet isn’t the only added factor to take into consideration.
 The sprawling flat roofs of commercial buildings frequently support a variety of objects, large and small, including AC units, roof vents, plumbing stack vents, boiler flues, exhaust fan vents, skylights, solar panels, and electrical conduit.
-(Incidentally, another benefit parapet walls is that they help conceal such eyesores.)
+(Incidentally, another benefit of parapet walls is that they help conceal such eyesores.)
 Some objects require that roof material run underneath them, while other penetrations omit the need for underlying roof material.
 For the latter, measurements should ideally subtract the space taken up by those penetrations, such as roof-mounted AC units and skylights.
 With roofing software, you can simply trace the footprint of such objects and subtract them from the total measurement.
 This will make the basis of your material order significantly more accurate.
 You’ll reduce waste and ultimately calculate the fairest overall project price for you and your customer.

 The Quintessential Mobile Roofing App